eliascyberlab/Cybersecurity-Lab-Reports/Ubuntu-System-Hardening/Ubuntu-System-Hardening/README.md

 Objective: Perform a baseline security audit of an Ubuntu 64-bit VM and reduce the attack surface by disabling non-essential services.

 # 1. Executive Summary
 <font size="4">During a routine security audit of a newly deployed Ubuntu VM, I identified an active print-related service (cupsd) listening on a network port.
 Given that this VM is a dedicated cybersecurity lab environment, printing capabilities are unnecessary.
-To align with the Principle of Least Privilege, I successfully neutralized this service to mitigate potential remote code execution (RCE) risks.
+To align with the Principle of Least Privilege, I successfully neutralized this service to mitigate potential remote code execution (RCE) risks.</font>

 # 2. Methodology & Discovery
 I used the ss (socket statistics) tool to inspect all active and listening network connections on the system.